Phi Theta Kappa

 Who should I contact if I have questions about Phi Theta Kappa?

-If you would like more information on Phi Theta Kappa, you can speak with your academic advisor, resident dean, or the Phi Theta Kappa advisor, Denise Manning Higgins.
+If you would like more information on Phi Theta Kappa, you can speak with your academic advisor, resident dean, or the Phi Theta Kappa advisors, Denise Manning Higgins or Idonas Hughes.
 Chapter officers are also a good source of information.
 The Phi Theta Kappa Honor Society website provides significant resources for understanding the programs and opportunities available to Phi Theta Kappa members.